 Quick tips for choosing an air purifier

-- Figure out where you want to place your air purifier so you can choose the right size for your space.
+- Figure out where you want to place your air purifier so you can choose one that suits the room size.

 - Look for an air purifier that's good at filtering out pollutants specific to your home or health needs (removing pet dander or cigarette smoke, for example).

-- Compare CADR ratings, which show how effectively an air purifier filters specific pollutants.
+- Compare CADR ratings, which show how quickly the air purifier can filter air.

 - Choose a device that uses a HEPA filter, the gold standard for indoor air purifiers.

 - Look at noise levels (listed in decibels) in product specs.
 Depending on where you're using your air purifier, you may want a quieter device.

 - Calculate the air purifier's ongoing maintenance and electricity costs so you can budget beyond your initial purchase.